B1aZer/sonicity/docs/gameloop6.md

 🏩 City Hall - Central hub: build and manage local upgrades + donate Gold to City Upgrades

 ## 🏡 3.
-Local Gameplay: Building Your Domain
+Local Gameplay: Building Your District

+- Player stakes NFT to get building slots for the District

 - Each player manages their private economy: